What is Diastasis Recti? And can I still exercise?

 If you think you have diastasis recti:

-- Talk to a physiotherapist (There are physiotherapists in Winnipeg that specialize in pelvic health).
+• Talk to a physiotherapist (There are physiotherapists in Manitoba who specialize in pelvic health).

 Can I still exercise?